mralko99/Meatballs/README.md

 Meatballs is a web application born with the intent to **satiate** food-related needs of our clients, keeping an eye on the ambient and on the wallet, the whole with the ultimate goal to provide a healthy and tasty diet.
 What Meatballs consists of is a user friendly chatbot who will supply many options for your diet, eventually taking into account food intolerances, ingredients you already possess and don't want to waste and many others features.
-In-depth of the chatbot working scheme can be found here: ..........

 ## Technologies Used